dis — Disassembler for Python bytecode

 INTRINSIC_ASYNC_GEN_WRAP

-Wraps an aync generator value
+Wraps an async generator value

 INTRINSIC_UNARY_POSITIVE